Chapter 8: Advanced Techniques

 Mastery Checklist

-You're a standup rockstar when you can:
+You are a strong standup contributor when you can:

 As a Participant